-Co-sponsored by RSNA and the American Society of Neuroradiology (ASNR), this hands-on training program in comparative effectiveness research (CER) will introduce you to the methodology and tools for performing CER.
+Co-sponsored by RSNA, the American Society of Neuroradiology (ASNR), the Society of Interventional Radiology Foundation (SIRF) and the Society of Nuclear Medicine and Molecular Imaging (SNMMI), this hands-on training program in comparative effectiveness research (CER) will introduce you to the methodology and tools for performing CER.
 The training is delivered over the course of a year in a combination of online modules, web-based sessions and a 1½-day, in-person workshop.

-- Identify principles of CER design as they apply to studies of imaging for improved imaging value and patient outcomes.
+- Implement the principles of CER design as they apply to imaging studies to measure patient outcomes.

-- Comprehend the regulatory, funding and other implementation issues associated with CER for imaging.
+- Comprehend the regulatory and implementation issues associated with imaging related CER.

 Applications will undergo a rigorous review and selection process.
 Successful applicants will:

-- Be junior faculty or senior trainee in radiology, radiation oncology and nuclear medicine academic departments.
-Mid-career faculty and research investigators with an MD or PhD degree, or equivalent, may also be considered.
+- Be a junior faculty or senior trainee in radiology, radiation oncology or nuclear medicine academic departments.
+Mid-to-senior career faculty, international radiologists and research investigators with an MD or PhD (or equivalent) may also be considered.

 - Not have been principal investigators on an externally funded CER project.

-- Have the support of the department chair at his or her institution, including release time to attend the 1½-day, in-person workshop and time to complete all assignments.
+- Have the support of the department chair at their institution, including release time to attend the 1½-day, in-person workshop and time to complete all assignments.

 - Have a viable research idea known to match current CER priorities.

-- Have a mentor, preferably from his or her home institution, who has been successful at conducting CER; is committed to helping the participant throughout the program and grant application process; and is willing to provide written input on selected portions of the proposal throughout the program.
+- Have a mentor, preferably from their home institution, who has been successful at conducting CER; is committed to helping the participant throughout the program and grant application process; and is willing to provide written input on selected portions of the proposal throughout the program.